squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 http_access deny all
 }}}
-== Can I limit the number of connections from a client? == Yes, use the ''maxconn'' ACL type in conjunction with ''http_access deny''.
+== Can I limit the number of connections from a client? == Yes, use the ''maxconn'' ACL type in conjunction with ''SquidConf:http_access deny''.
 For example:

 {{{
 acl losers src 1.2.3.0/24
 acl 5CONN maxconn 5
 http_access deny 5CONN losers
 }}}
 Given the above configuration, when a client whose source IP address is in the 1.2.3.0/24 subnet tries to establish 6 or more connections at once, Squid returns an error page.
-Unless you use the ''deny_info'' feature, the error message will just say "access denied."
+Unless you use the ''SquidConf:deny_info'' feature, the error message will just say "access denied."

-The ''maxconn'' ACL requires the client_db feature.
-If you've disabled client_db (for example with ''client_db off'') then ''maxconn'' ALCs will not work.
+The ''maxconn'' ACL requires the SquidConf:client_db feature.
+If you've disabled SquidConf:client_db (for example with ''SquidConf:client_db off'') then ''maxconn'' ALCs will not work.

 Note, the ''maxconn'' ACL type is kind of tricky because it uses less-than comparison.
 The ACL is a match when the number of established connections is ''greater'' than the value you specify.
-Because of that, you don't want to use the ''maxconn'' ACL with ''http_access allow''.
+Because of that, you don't want to use the ''maxconn'' ACL with ''SquidConf:http_access allow''.

 Also note that you could use ''maxconn'' in conjunction with a user type (ident, proxy_auth), rather than an IP address type.